tatianegercina/FinTech/01-Lesson-Plans/02-Python/2/LessonPlan.md

 **File:** [Dicts Slides](https://docs.google.com/presentation/d/1cFrN2LIjmDC2UdVQMYIY-_peQc4mty4R63lvyJbqn1I/edit#slide=id.g5578adef6f_0_163)

-Open the slideshow and use slides 12–13 while explaining the following:
+Use the [slides](https://docs.google.com/presentation/d/1cFrN2LIjmDC2UdVQMYIY-_peQc4mty4R63lvyJbqn1I/edit#slide=id.g5578adef6f_0_163) while you explain the following:

 * Working with multiple data structures will help you understand the use cases for each type––in other words, when to use them.